Johnson Controls: Pioneering Smart and Healthy Buildings

 “Indoor air can be five times dirtier than outdoor air, which most people don’t realize,” Oliver noted.
 “Our studies show that better indoor air quality can increase employee productivity significantly, which is crucial since we spend 90% of our time indoors.”

 “We have to walk the talk.
 We need to demonstrate to our customers that within our own facilities, we set the standard.
-Our headquarters in Milwaukee and Shanghai, are prime examples of this commitment.”
+Our North American headquarters in Milwaukee and Asia-Pacific headquarters in Shanghai, are prime examples of this commitment.”

 Johnson Controls Chairman and CEO George Oliver